-A licence may be express or implied in accordance with the way the permission was granted.
-An everyday-life example of implied licence is in the case of a shopkeeper in the invitation to customers to enter his premises to do business.
+A licence may be express or implied.
+For instance, an everyday-life example of an implied licence arises when a shopkeeper invites customers to enter the premises to do business.

-In contrast express licences govern more specific situations where the permission has been expressly directed towards a particular individual.
-An example is where owner invites guests for dinner or to stay in a room on his property.
-The licence governs only the specified period of the stay and any re-entry after that period without further permission would constitute trespass.
+Express licences govern specific situations where permission has been expressly granted to a particular individual, for example, where a property owner invites guests to dinner or to stay in a room on their property.
+The licence governs only the specified period of the stay, and any re-entry after that period without further permission may constitute trespass.

-It is important to note that a person cannot grant a licence to himself nor to himself jointly with another.
-Therefore, it must be granted by an owner of the property who is different from the licensee.
+An individual cannot grant a licence to themselves, nor to themselves jointly with another.
+It can only be granted by a property owner who is different from the licensee.

 The effect of a licence

 A licence gives minimal rights to the licensee.
 Therefore, they usually have no interest in the land and the licence does not create an interest in the land – it simply prevents the licensee from being a trespasser in law.
 However, the law is still evolving and the courts are moving towards accepting that in some cases, a license does create an interest in land.

 Where the licence is contractual (ie. granted under a contract), the licence may specify certain rights given to the licensee.
 Sometimes, it can be difficult to determine whether a person is a contractual licensee or a lessee.
 The question can usually be resolved by looking at the substantive terms of the agreement rather than the ‘label’ given to the permission, and the terminology used.